The History of CoffeeThe History of Coffee

 Coffee plants

-Coffee migrated from Yemen to other parts of the Middle East, such as Egypt, Syria, Türkiye (Turkey), and as far as Persia, India, and Indonesia, through trade and travel.
+Coffee migrated from Yemen to other parts of the Middle East, such as Egypt, Syria, and Türkiye, and as far as Persia, India, and Indonesia through trade and travel.

 After spreading in those areas, private and religious coffee consumption turned into public coffeehouses, or qahveh khaneh, which became vibrant social hubs where people of all classes gathered to engage in lively discussions, play games, and listen to music.